Vitthal Bhandari

 Research

-1. Currently, I am working on efficient speech modeling for 21 extremely low-resource endangered languages - see Code
+1. Worked on efficient speech modeling and data curation for 21 extremely low-resource endangered languages - see Code

 2. I implemented Language Modeling from Scratch - see Blog & Code on tokenization